CP508C: The IRS Can Cancel Your Passport for Delinquent Tax Debt

-If you have seriously delinquent tax liability, the law authorizes the IRS to certify that liability to the State Department for action.
+If you have a seriously delinquent tax debt, the law authorizes the IRS to certify that liability to the State Department for action.
 The State Department generally will not issue a passport to you after receiving certification from the IRS.
-The State Department may deny your passport application or revoke your current passport.
+The State Department may also deny your passport application or revoke your current passport.
 If you’re overseas, the State Department may issue you a limited validity passport good for direct return to the United States.

 What tax liability does the IRS certify to the State Department?

-- Notice of federal tax lien has been filed and all administrative remedies under the law have lapsed or have been exhausted, or
+- A Notice of federal tax lien has been filed and all administrative remedies under the law have lapsed or have been exhausted, or

-- Levy has been issued.
+- A tax levy has been issued.

 What tax liability does the IRS not certify to the State Department?

-Some tax liability isn’t included such as the Report of Foreign Bank and Financial Account (FBAR) penalty and child support.
+Some tax debt isn’t included such as the Report of Foreign Bank and Financial Account (FBAR) penalty and child support.
 This means that you can owe over the defined threshold for seriously delinquent taxes, but the IRS won’t send anything to the State Department.

-- Who’s in bankruptcy,
+- They’re in bankruptcy.

 Certification to the State.
-The IRS will send you Notice CP508C at the time the IRS certifies seriously delinquent tax liability to the State Department.
+The IRS will send you Notice CP508C at the same time that the IRS certifies the seriously delinquent tax liability to the State Department.
 The IRS will send the notice by regular mail to your last known address.
 Your power of attorney will not receive a copy of the notice.